mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 We chose not to use EMR because we're interested in testing how juju performs with _generic_ Ubuntu Server images, not EMR... at least for now.

-Note that stock EC2 accounts limit you to 20 instances.
-To grow beyond that, you have to call AWS to get your limits bumped up.
+Note that stock EC2 accounts limit you to something like 20 instances.
+To grow beyond that, you have to ask AWS to bump up your limits.

 ## Juju